-The Bledisloe Cup is one of the most iconic pieces of silverware in world sport, played between the New Zealand All Blacks and Australian Wallabies across a series of Test matches.
+The Bledisloe Cup is one of the most iconic pieces of silverware in world rugby, contested for every year between the All Blacks and the Wallabies across the autumn.

-The All Blacks have held the trophy since 2003, with home ground advantage being vital, but the 2019 edition will see each side getting just one game due to the Rugby World Cup taking place this September.
-Don’t miss a key moment of this historic clash when watching at home or streaming to a mobile device using the options listed below.
+The All Blacks have held the trophy since 2003, such has been their dominance in world rugby over the past 20 years.
+Don’t miss a key moment of this historic series when watching at home or streaming to a mobile device using the options listed below.

 2020 Bledisloe Cup Preview